5 Stages of a Winning Marketing Funnel in 2022 (with Examples)

-Thank the customer for their purchase
+- Thank the customer for their purchase

-Invite your customer to provide feedback
+- Invite your customer to provide feedback

-For those who provided positive feedback, send an automated email asking them to leave a review
+- For those who provided positive feedback, send an automated email asking them to leave a review

-Provide easy ways for the customer to get in touch for support
+- Provide easy ways for the customer to get in touch for support

 Remember that Adelaide flight we were about to book?
 Here’s the email Jetstar sent to the passenger the day after the return flight landed:

 It starts with a personalised thank-you before providing inspiration for the next trip:

 Is there any better time to entice people to book new flights than during their post-holiday blues?
 For services especially, user onboarding is an essential part of the post-purchase stage.

 Take a look at this on-boarding email from Adobe:

 Adobe thanks you for joining, then provides links to everything a new user could need, including FAQs and free trials.
 The same goes when you sign up for Adobe Acrobat – this time you get links to tons of free templates as a thank-you:

 Providing helpful content from the outset is the best way to build customer loyalty.